15 Historical Romance Books You Love To Read

 2. My American Duchess

-This is another angsty romance because our hero (Trent) meets our heroine (Merry) super into her when they meet.
-Merry’s an American duchess, and she’s so down to earth, but she’s been engaged twice already.
+This is another angsty romance because our hero (Trent) meets our heroine (Merry) and is super into her when they meet.
+Merry’s an American duchess and down to earth, but she’s been engaged twice already.
 Trent is going to propose to her, and he’s super excited.
-Then he figures out his brother had proposed that night already to her.
+Then he figured out his brother had already proposed to her that night.

 Since Merry’s been engaged twice, she wants to see this third engagement through.
 She doesn’t want to be seen as this flighty woman, an American.
 The Duke has the money, but his brother doesn’t, so he needs to get married because he’s in debt.

-He’s a drunk like their father and the brother that was into being proper in our heroines, not into that.
+He’s a drunk like their father and the brother who was into being proper in our heroines, not into that.
 Merry’s finding it hard to be around him.
-Then when she spends time with him, she likes him.
-Their romance blossom slowly but in a dramatic way.
+Then, when she spends time with him, she likes him.
+Their romance blossom slowly but dramatically.

 My American Duchess